Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.

 Do you have mitigating circumstances?

 Tech employers that ask for 2.1 degrees may still be willing to consider an applicant with a 2.2 if they have genuine mitigating circumstances for not getting a higher grade.
 Examples of these mitigating circumstances include illness and bereavement.
-Many application forms will include spaces for applicants to include this information alongside their results, but, in other cases, one may have to reach out to recruiters themselves.
+Many application forms will include spaces for applicants to include this information alongside their results, but, in other cases, you may have to reach out to recruiters themselves.

 Jobs in IT, technology and telecoms companies with a 2.2 degree